petros-d/docs/cloud/secrets-backend.md

 2. In your Astronomer project, delete the environment variables from your `Dockerfile`.
 3. [Deploy your changes](https://docs.astronomer.io/cloud/deploy-code) to Astronomer Cloud.

-You now should be able to see your connection information being pulled from Secret Manager on Astronomer.
-From here, you can store any Airflow connections or variables as secrets on Secret Manager and use them in your project.
+You now should be able to see your secret information being pulled from Secret Manager on Astronomer.
+From here, you can store any Airflow variables or connections as secrets on Secret Manager and use them in your project.

 ## Microsoft Azure Key Vault